imthosea/celestialgdx/README.md

   - To set callbacks or query a key, use a window's InputController (available by window.input)
 - Shaders are now abstract classes that use objects for their uniforms.
 See SpriteBatch shader for an example (proper docs will be written eventually)
 - Mesh rework (TODO write about this)
+- New texture/pixmap API (TODO write about this)
 - Scene2D is gone for now to avoid having to make other reworks work with it to compile
   - A new Kotlin-based UI system will be written to take its place when I get around to it